saturnlighting/literature-review/README.md

-interventions to enable cycling lighting to contribute to the safety of cyclists in the UK; Peter R. Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and several reviews looked at the appropriate lighting for pedestrians’ reassurance (S. Fotios, Unwin, and Farrall 2015; Fotios, S and Cheal, C. 2010; Steve Fotios and Castleton 2016).
+interventions to enable cycling lighting to contribute to the safety of cyclists in the UK; Peter R. Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and several reviews looked at studies on the appropriate lighting for pedestrians’ reassurance (S. Fotios, Unwin, and Farrall 2015; Fotios, S and Cheal, C.
+2010; Steve Fotios and Castleton 2016).
 However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.

 <!-- Reviews on the relationship between build environment and active travel or physical activity considering lighting (e.g. @bonaccorsi_impact_2020; @mccormack_search_2011; @cerin_neighbourhood_2017; @prince_examining_2022).
 Other reviews look at environment, crime, and physical activity (e.g. @foster_built_2008; @loukaitou-sideris_is_2006), or at street lighting and crime [@cozens_critical_2003].